- Story Highlights

 Richard Turner is due in court Oct.
 31 for a bond revocation hearing related to an aggravated stalking charge from last year.
 The 51-year-old is accused of trying to track his ex-wife’s car with a GPS device.

 Though Turner has been out of jail since his Oct.
-6, 2015, arrest in Cobb, he hasn’t necessarily stayed out of trouble.
+6, 2015, arrest in Cobb, he hasn’t necessarily stayed out of trouble and the state filed a motion to revoke the bassist's bond.

-Some of the conditions of his bond include not drinking alcohol and not taking drugs.
-Blackberry Smoke is well known for its pro-marijuana stance and Turner has been quoted in interviews saying he smokes marijuana.
-He is also barred from contacting his ex-wife.
+Some of the conditions of his bond include not breaking any laws, not drinking alcohol and not taking drugs.
+Turner is also barred from contacting his ex-wife or his son.
+He may not possess firearms.

-Maddox Kilgore, Turner’s criminal defense attorney, is currently representing Justin Ross Harris in his Brunswick murder trialand may try to postpone the motion hearing.
-Kilgore could not be reached for comment Wednesday.
+Maddox Kilgore, Turner’s criminal defense attorney, is currently representing Justin Ross Harris in his Brunswick murder trial and may try to postpone the hearing.
+Kilgore could not be reached for comment.

 If Turner’s bond is revoked, he would be jailed until his trial, which is set for Dec.
 5.